 In order to file a claim in a construction accident, it must be based upon any of these characteristics.
 These characteristics are negligence, product defects, premises liability, and vicarious liability of an employee.
 In order to sue the other party for negligence, you must prove that they needed to provide you with a duty of care.
 You have to then show how that duty of care was breached by their negligence.
 You must show how this was a large factor that resulted in your injury.

-If you make a claim based upon product defects, it’s essential to know there is a strict liability for manufacturing defects, design defects, and inadequate warning defects.
-Examples of these product defects include heavy machinery with no warnings or labels, cutting tools that do not provide protection or faulty/defective ladders.
+If you make a claim based upon product defects, it’s essential to know there is strict liability for manufacturing defects, design defects, and inadequate warning defects.
+Examples of these product defects include heavy machinery with no warnings or labels, cutting tools that do not provide protection, or faulty/defective ladders.
 In order to bring a claim on the basis of premises liability, you must prove the following elements.

 The other party owned and controlled the property, they were negligent in the use or maintenance of that property, you were harmed, and their negligence was a large factor in causing you harm.
 There are several examples of premises liability that occur in the construction area that include tripping on loose flooring, no railing provided on an elevated area causing you to fall, or slipping and falling on a wet surface.